 Compare two loops

-Access modifiers (public
+Access modifiers (public and private only)

-access modifier and accessor/mutator methods to achieve thisObject state and the "has-a" relationship
+private access modifier and accessor/mutator methods to achieve thisObject state and the "has-a" relationship

 Write constructors to establish initial object state